moss-n/video-examples/tail-sampling/README.md

 - Approximately 16 "normal" traces (10% of the remaining 80%)
 - Total: ~56 traces in Jaeger instead of 200

-## Splunk Observability Cloud Integration
+## Splunk Integration

-This demo supports exporting traces to both Jaeger (default) and Splunk Observability Cloud.
+This demo uses the Splunk Distribution of OpenTelemetry Collector (`quay.io/signalfx/splunk-otel-collector`) and supports exporting traces to both Jaeger (default) and Splunk Observability Cloud.

+### Key Features of Splunk OpenTelemetry Collector

+- Pre-configured with recommended settings for Splunk products
+- Includes all necessary extensions and processors for comprehensive observability
+- Compatible with standard OpenTelemetry APIs and configurations
+- Enhanced security features and optimized performance

 ### Using the Switch Script for Splunk Integration